 If the proposed expansion would somehow reinforce an existing urban center or corridor, please describe how.
-Please note that the Metro Council and Metro staff are generally skeptical of arguments that UGB expansions will lead to people living and working in the same community to any significant degree.
-The evidence is that people make complex decisions about where to live and work and that this region, like other metropolitan areas, has a regional commute shed.
+If a city wishes to assert that the proposed expansion would reduce commute distances, the Metro Council will expect the city to provide evidence since people make complex decisions about where to live and work and this region, like other metropolitan areas, has a regional commute shed.